gigalixir/gigalixir-cli/docs/source/main.rst

     gigalixir config:set GIGALIXIR_RELEASE_OPTIONS="--profile=$RELEASE_NAME:$RELEASE_ENVIRONMENT"

 With this config variable set on each of your gigalixir apps, when you deploy the same repo to each app, you'll get a different release.

+If you have multiple phoenix apps in the umbrella, instead of deploying each as a separate distillery release, you could also consider something like this `master_proxy <https://github.com/jesseshieh/master_proxy>`_ to proxy requests to the two apps.

 How secure is Gigalixir?
 ========================